mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 Re-Entry
 Computer

-8 Flyer (wing) 2 for re-
+8 Flyer (wing) 2 for re-entry survival check
-entry survival check

 — Cr2500

 PORTABLE AIRLOCK

 A flexible pressure tent kept rigid by a collapsible frame, the portable airlock has two openings and can be attached to a bulkhead to create an emergency airlock.